-6 Recent Fraud Trends Identified in the Point Predictive Auto Lending Consortium
+6 Recent Auto Lending Fraud Trends Identified in Our Proprietary Data Repository

 Our data scientists and fraud consultants are always looking for hidden patterns of fraud.
-We regularly analyze the millions of loan applications in our Auto Lending Consortium and evaluate loan performance data to identify unique trends to help our clients better understand and thwart even the newest fraud schemes.
+We regularly analyze the millions of loan applications in our Auto Lending proprietary data repository and evaluate loan performance data to identify unique trends to help our clients better understand and thwart even the newest fraud schemes.

 Here are some of our latest findings.